dereke/koda/README.markdown

 # What is KodaCMS

 Koda is a new CMS unlike any you might have come accross.
-I allows you to create your own conventions and changes the way you think about data!
+It allows you to create your own conventions and changes the way you think about data!
 Before you say, 'Oh God... another CMS', have a read through our features first :)

 View our Trello board [here](https://trello.com/board/kodaexplorer/50506ef61302bbe50d6b0218)